 As you have a video, embed it in the page – that way, the website visitor has the option to read the text or consume the video.

-Do you have a podcast or an Anchor station?
+Do you have a podcast?
 You have the video, so it’s a short leap to detach the audio and save as an audio file that can then be uploaded.

 Facebook now has the option to upload just audio, so consider using that as a fresh piece of content.